Golden State defeats the Boston Celtics to win the NBA Championship

 The Golden State Warriors clinched the team's fourth NBA title in eight years Thursday night, decisively defeating the Boston Celtics on the road, 103-90, to win the seven-game championship series, 4-2.
 It was the franchise's seventh overall title.

-Stephen Curry scored 34 points for Golden State and earned the series Most Valuable Player award.
+Stephen Curry scored 34 points for Golden State and earned the series Most Valuable Player award, the first time he won the honor.
 Curry was joined by veterans Klay Thompson, Draymond Green and Andre Iguodala in winning their fourth championship with Golden State.

 "We had to take advantage of the opportunity to get back here," Curry said after the game.
 "We found a way to just get it done.
 At the beginning of season, we weren't even on the radar."